manecosta/lncity-api/README.md

 This is the API that serves the Lightning City website.

-The code is not very friendly at this point.
-There's also some lack of standard in the way some things are done.
-I'm honestly a bit clumsy...
 Any feedback and contributions are greatly appreciated, mostly to make it easy to test out.

 # Website